roboflow/inference/docs/inference_helpers/inference_sdk.md

     Since `inference v0.22.0`, you may request profiler trace of your Workflow execution from server passing `enable_profiling=True` parameter to `run_workflow(...)` method.
-If server configuration enables traces exposure, you will be able to find a JSON file with trace in a directory specified by `profiling_directory` parameter of `InferenceConfiguration` - by default it is `.inference_profiling` directory in your current working directory.
+If server configuration enables traces exposure, you will be able to find a JSON file with trace in a directory specified by `profiling_directory` parameter of `InferenceConfiguration` - by default it is `inference_profiling` directory in your current working directory.
     The traces can be directly loaded and rendered in Google Chrome - navigate into `chrome://tracing` in your borwser and hit "load" button.